g3rhard/sysops-framework/content/docs/chapter-12-future.md

-# Chapter 12: Future Evolution - Adaptation and Growth
+---
+title: "Chapter 12: Future Evolution"
+linkTitle: "Chapter 12: Future"
+weight: 12-future0
+description: >
+  "The best frameworks evolve with the teams that use them and the challenges they face."
+---

 > *"The best frameworks evolve with the teams that use them and the challenges they face."*